Tea House Trouble

 Varying difficulty:

-To keep players engaged with only one song, four different level of difficulty were planned.
+To keep players occupied with just one song, four different difficulty levels were planned.
 Experienced players could improve by choosing harder modes, while casual players could challenge their friends in the default easy mode.

 Multiple controller:

-As the game can be played via keyboard and dance mat, it was limited to supporting platforms.
-To expand and be accessible on mobile devices, touch-controls should have been added as well as a regular controller.
+Because the game can be played with a keyboard and dance mat, it was limited to the supported platforms.
+To expand and make it accessible on mobile devices, touch controls would have had to be added, as well as a regular controller.

 Settings:

-To be more accessible for players, the settings should have contained the options to switch from fullscreen to windowed mode, as well as changing the visual details and contrast.
+To be more accessible to players, the settings should have included options to switch from full-screen to windowed mode, and to change the visual detail and contrast.